 The volume of data now available, often in real time, is truly mind boggling: environmental, transport, points of interest, amenities, property, cadastral, legal, planning, demographics, satellite, mapping… the list is almost endless.
 Giving it a powerful visual and spatial context that turns it from information into the kind of insight that can deliver tangible, real world value is the next step.
 And compelling use cases for developers, investors, realtors, property managers and more are already starting to gain traction.

-The final major trend that’s coming to fruition is the appetite for digitization itself.
-A great deal of the data we need access to drive transformation is held in localized networks and computer systems or, even worse, on paper files in dusty basements of far-flung buildings.
+The final major trend that’s coming to fruition is the appetite for digitalization itself.
+A great deal of the data we need access to drive digital transformation, is held in localized networks and computer systems or, even worse, on paper files in dusty basements of far-flung buildings.
 The continued desire to not only digitize this data but then embrace open standards and APIs that means it can be digitalized, shared and cross referenced across products, platforms, organizations and countries is the final bottle neck before unleashing the next wave of innovation.

-What technologies are enabling the PropTech revolution?
+What technologies and which trends are enabling the digital revolution?

 AR & VR

-Internet of Things
+Internet of Things (IOT)

-This has the power to affect every stage of the real estate cycle – across planning, investment, construction and management.
-Planners can use contextual data to understand the impact developments can have on local environments.
-Designers and architects have entirely new ways to simulate and test complex developments to optimize designs and maximize cost efficiencies.
+Designers and architects use Digital Twins and 3D visualizations to simulate and test complex developments to optimize designs and maximize cost efficiencies.
 Landlords track real-time data to understand how tenants use their buildings and so identify problems, deliver value added services, minimize maintenance downtime and reduce costs.